Using the System Plan

 Follow the steps to Create a Service Instance of Single Sign‑On.

-If you have a Pivotal Platform app, bind the application with the service instance you created.
-For more information, see Register a Pivotal Platform App.
+If you have a VMware Tanzu Application Service for VMs (TAS for VMs) app, bind the application with the service instance you created.
+For more information, see Register a TAS for VMs App.

-If your app is a pipeline or a script that runs external to Pivotal Platform but calls Pivotal Platform APIs, do the following:
+If your app is a pipeline or a script that runs external to your deployment but calls internal APIs, do the following:

 - Follow the instructions to Register an Externally Hosted App Using the SSO Developer Dashboard